swathisanil/Population_growth/README.md

 - Countries with declining birth rates should consider **family support and demographic sustainability policies**.
 - Policymakers should incorporate **data-driven forecasting models** for long-term demographic planning.

-- ## Repository Structure
+## Repository Structure

-data/ – Demographic dataset used for analysis
+data/ – demographic dataset used for analysis
-scripts/ – Python scripts for data processing and modeling
+scripts/ – Python scripts for analysis and forecasting models
-images/ – Visualizations used in the README
+images/ – visualizations used in the README
-reports/ – Full project report and dissertation
+reports/ – full project report
-docs/ – Additional project documentation
+docs/ – supporting documentation